Alld-t-eliO/BlackScan/README.md

 # BlackScan

 BlackScan is an authorized network scanner written in Python for infrastructure where you have explicit permission to scan.
-All scan results come from real network responses; there is no simulation mode.
+All scan results come from real network responses; there is no simulation mode

 It performs host discovery, TCP port scanning, lightweight service fingerprinting, basic HTTP/TLS checks, risk scoring, and report generation.
 It is not a replacement for mature tools such as Nmap or commercial vulnerability scanners.